IOWA HIGH SCHOOL SPEECH ASSOCIATION

 Public Address

-- a student selects a speech originally delivered by another, communicating the intent of
+- a student selects a speech originally delivered by another, communicating the intent of the author.

 Length: up to 8 minutes